Skip to content

 Image Optimisation: The Low-Hanging Fruit

 Images often account for 60-70% of a webpage's total size.
-For restaurants showcasing mouth-watering dishes, gyms displaying state-of-the-art equipment, or retailers highlighting product galleries, proper image optimisation is essential.
+So proper image optimisation is essential.
+That holds for restaurants showcasing mouth-watering dishes, gyms displaying state-of-the-art equipment, or retailers highlighting product galleries.

-Compress your images using tools like TinyPNG or ImageOptim before uploading.
-Aim for file sizes under 100KB for most web images whilst maintaining visual quality.
+Compress your images with tools like TinyPNG or ImageOptim before uploading.
+Aim for file sizes under 100KB for most web images while keeping the visual quality.

-Choose the right format: Use WebP for modern browsers (it's 25-30% smaller than JPEG), JPEG for photographs, and PNG for images requiring transparency.
+Choose the right format: Use WebP for modern browsers (it's 25-30% smaller than JPEG), JPEG for photographs, and PNG for images that need transparency.

-Implement responsive images with the `srcset` attribute to serve appropriately sized images for different devices.
+Implement responsive images with the `srcset` attribute.
+This serves the right image size to each device.
 A mobile user doesn't need your 4K hero image.

-Use lazy loading to defer loading images until they're needed.
-This technique can dramatically improve initial page load times, especially for image-heavy sites.
+Use lazy loading to defer images until they're needed.
+This can dramatically improve initial page load times, especially for image-heavy sites.

 Leverage Browser Caching

-Browser caching stores static files locally on visitors' devices, reducing load times for returning customers.
-Configure your server to set appropriate cache headers for different file types:
+Browser caching stores static files locally on visitors' devices.
+This cuts load times for returning customers.
+Set appropriate cache headers on your server for different file types:

 • Images, CSS, and JavaScript: 1 year